zzzprojects/docs/dapper-tutorial.net/pages/documentations/dapper/parameter-table-valued-parameter.md

 TVP lets you pass a table to allow you to perform "IN" clause, massive insert, and a lot of more.

-Here is an example that will seed initial customer to our Database:
+Here is an example that will seed customers to our Database:

 ### Step 1